Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 Taxable profit

-• What it’s based on: It starts with net profit but may differ due to tax-specific rules, that include different depreciation schedules or non-allowable expenses that are added back.
+- What it’s based on: It starts with net profit but may differ due to tax-specific rules that include different depreciation methods or non-allowable expenses that are added back.

 What is EBITDA?

-You’ll often hear this term, and it’s simply an acronym referring to Earnings Before Interest, Taxes, Depreciation, and Amortization.
-It’s a single “word” that helps state the size of your Operating Profit before you make adjustments for taxes and feeds into the calculation of the calculated value of your business.
+You’ve very likely heard this term; it’s an acronym that refers to a specific calculation in your financials: Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+It’s a “word” that helps state the size of your Operating Profit in raw dollars before you make adjustments for taxes.
+It’s one of the first numbers someone asks for or calculates when they’re trying figure out how much your business is worth.

 EBITDA is a way of comparing two businesses in the same industry.
 Companies tend to be financed differently and have different assets being depreciated differently.
 If I’m comparing two HVAC companies with identical revenues, EBITDA is one of the ways I can understand how they manage their businesses differently.

-When people buy businesses, they look at EBITDA because they will have a different capital structure than you, which is to say they’ll have different loans with different interest rates, and they’ll have different depreciation schedules for the business assets as well as different amortization schedules.
+When people buy businesses, they look at EBITDA because because businesses don’t have identical capital (debt) structures.
+They’ll have different loans with different interest rates, and they’ll have different depreciation schedules for equipment and vehicles, and their loans will be amortized differently.

 Business planning and tax planning aren’t the same thing, though they do go hand-in-hand.